tomhel/Chip-86/README.md

         Upon completion it will enter an infinite idle loop at address 230h.
         To validate the output a memory dump is needed, starting at address 23Eh.

-        Expected output: A sorted sequence of numbers (in memory).
+        Expected output: A sorted sequence of numbers (in memory)

 ##Games